-The co-opting of the lower Black classes can be seen by the extension of the Black elite movements in various African Countries to include the Trade Union Movements which had the necessary support base to bring about a Revolution.
+The co-opting of the lower Black classes into the African Anti-Colonial Resistance Movements of the 20th Century can be seen by the extension of the Black elite movements in various African Countries to include the Trade Union Movements which had the necessary support base to bring about a Revolution.

-In order to deal with the urgent need to reverse Colonialism, the unifying Nationalist narrative glossed over internal Black class distinctions.
+In order to deal with the urgent need to reverse Colonialism, the unifying Nationalist narrative glossed over internal Black class distinctions imposed by Colonialism.

 Post-Colonial African Mass Mythology

-The arrival of independence meant the divisions in the African anti-Colonial struggle now had to be reckoned with as the Black elite that formed the core of the Black Intelligentsia which had led the resistance movement emerged as the leaders of the newly formed Post-Colonial States.
+The arrival of independence meant the divisions in the African anti-Colonial struggle now had to be reckoned with as the Black elite that formed the core of the Black Intelligentsia which had led the African Anti-Colonial Resistance Movements of the 20th Century emerged as the leaders of the newly formed Post-Colonial States.

-At this stage, the questions of individual class mobility that had sown the seeds of the Revolution emerged once again and this time, the Black elite was able to advance its interests free from the restrictions imposed by Colonial Rule.
+At this stage, the questions of individual class mobility that had sown the seeds of the African Anti-Colonial Resistance Movements of the 20th Century emerged once again and this time, the Black elite was able to advance its interests free from the restrictions imposed by Colonial Rule.

 A Post-Colonial Black middle class was also created, and this can possibly be understood as the second phase in co-opting a segment of the Black population by the Black elite in order to maintain the new system that now served its interests in a Post-Colonial Africa.